-How To Use an Amazon Fire TV Stick without the Remote
+How To Use an Amazon Fire TV Stick Without the Remote

-If your remote stops working, you can buy a replacement remote from Amazon.
+Not all that helpful, I know, but if your remote stops working, you can buy a replacement remote from Amazon.
 With the current deals running on the Amazon Firestick, a replacement remote costs almost as much as buying the whole thing new.
 You can also buy the newer Alexa voice control remote for around the same price.

 When your replacement remote arrives you will need to pair it with your Fire TV in order for them to work properly.
 Here’s how to do it.